jcraftsman/evolutionary-design-workshop/python/step-by-step-python.md

 ```

-### :warning: Design alert :warning:
+## :warning: Design alert :warning:

 > By writing our first failing unit test we have already made a design decision.

->
+In the first unit test, we have:

-> First, we need the analyzer to look into the files within the pictures directory.
+* introduced an abstraction about file paths in a directory.
->
+* defined the collaboration between the Analyzer, the safe box and the file finder.

-> Then, we need to upload them into the safe box.
+From the `Analyzer`point of view, we have choosed to decompose the upload operation into 2 pieces:

-We can choose to take this requirement as a whole:
+1. Fetch files in given pictures directory
-Analayzer should
+2. Upload each file to the safe box

-Or, you may decide to decompose it:
+An alternative would be to take the upload operation as a whole.

-Analyzer -> should fetch files in given pictures directory
+In this case, we introduce an abstraction that takes a directory as parameter.
-Analyzer -> should upload each file to the safe box
+The result of this operation will be incrementally refined through the next tests.

 ![design decision](../illustrations/design-decision-small.png)

 ![design decision caption](../illustrations/design-decision-caption-small.png)

 ## Libraries

 unittest
 how to create a mock/stub